Murciélago (manga): Murciélago Byproduct Araña

+Anime

+An anime television series adaptation was announced during NBCUniversal Entertainment Japan's panel at Anime Expo in July 2026.
+The series will be produced by Satelight and Staple Entertainment and directed by Matsuo Asami, with Takashi Naoya serving as chief director and handling series composition, Kiyoshi Tateishi designing the characters, and Masanori Akita and Yuichi Tsuchiya composing the music.
+It is set to premiere in January 2027.
+Sentai Filmworks has licensed the series in North America for streaming on Hidive.

 Other

 The series has had collaborations with gravure idol Hikaru Aoyama, cosplayers Nekomu Otogi and Hina Takane, and the manga series Caterpillar by Shinya Murata and Tokisada Hayami, and Trash by Kenji Yamamoto and DP.

 A motion comic featuring the voice of Romi Park was released on the website ENSOKU on July 3, 2015.

 Reception

 The series was recommended by novelist Yusuke Kishi.